Astronomy Live's Summer Observing Workshop is hosted by the UCLA Department of Physics and Astronomy. The goal of the workshop is to offer students an

 Throughout the workshop, participants will conduct a small research project focusing on one or more astrophysical objects that they observe and collect data on.
 The project will culminate in a 5-10 minute presentation of the project's procedures and findings, as well as submission of a research log and brief summary of results.

 Strong applicants will exhibit a desire to pursue science in college and/or as a professional career.
-They will have a particular interest in astronomy and a good overall academic record (GPA of 3.0 or above).
 Priority will be given to students who can attend the full program (all 8 weeks).

-We are currently accepting applications for Summer 2022.
-Applications are due May 8.
+We are currently accepting applications for Summer 2023.
+Applications are due May 8, and applicants will be notified of their decision by the end of May.

 Times: 7:30-10:30 PM (± 1 hour depending on week)